-Your program can get the outcome of the most recent executable SQL statement by checking SQLCOD and/or SQLSTA explicitly with your own code after executable SQL and PL/SQL statements.
+Your program can retrieve the outcome of the most recent executable SQL statement by checking SQLCOD and/or SQLSTA explicitly with your own code after checking executable SQL and PL/SQL statements.
 Your program can also check SQLCA implicitly (with the WHENEVER SQLERROR and WHENEVER SQLWARNING statements) or it can check the SQLCA variables explicitly.
 Note: When MODE={ORACLE | ANSI13}, you must declare the SQLCA status variable.
-For more information, see "Using the SQL Communications Area" on page 2 - 9.
+For more information, see Using the SQL Communications Area.